Lasorda, fiery Hall of Fame Dodgers manager, dies at 93

 Lasorda managed nine National League Rookie of the Year winners, including Fernando Valenzuela, Steve Sax, Steve Howe, Mike Piazza, Eric Karros and Hideo Nomo.

+“You have to know who to pat on the back, when to pat him on the back, when you have to kick them in the butt and when you have to stroke them a little bit,” said Mike Scioscia, former Dodgers catcher and major league manager.
+“And Tommy had that gift, to know what players needed what.”

-He managed in four All-Star games.
-He was serving as third base coach in the 2001 All-Star game when he tumbled backward while trying to avoid the shattered barrel of Vladimir Guerrero’s bat in a comical scene.
+Lasorda managed in four All-Star games.
+He was serving as third base coach in the 2001 game when he tumbled backward while trying to avoid the shattered barrel of Vladimir Guerrero’s bat in a comical scene.

 In 1998, Lasorda became interim general manager after Fred Claire was fired in the middle of the season.
 He resigned from that job after the season and was appointed senior vice president.
-After the team was sold in 2004 to Frank McCourt, Lasorda became special adviser to the chairman, and maintained a busy schedule of travel and public appearances on behalf of the club until his death.
+After the team was sold in 2004 to Frank McCourt, Lasorda became special adviser to the chairman.

 Lasorda had a heart attack during a 2012 trip to New York to represent the Dodgers at the major league draft.
 He had a pacemaker implanted and it was replaced five years later.